GNOME/at-spi2-core/devel-docs/gitlab-ci.md

 If your software can be configured to build with substantial changes, the CI pipeline should have jobs that test each of those configurations.
-For example, at-spi-bus-launcher operates differently depending on whether dbus-daemon or dbus-broker are being used.
-As of 2021/Dec/15 the CI only tests dbus-daemon; there should be a test for dbus-broker, too.
+For example, at-spi-bus-launcher operates differently depending on whether `dbus-daemon` or `dbus-broker` are being used.
+As of 2022/Apr/19 the CI only tests `dbus-daemon`; there should be a test for dbus-broker, too, in the `fedora-x86_64` job since that is one of the distros that uses `dbus-broker`.

 Although the YAML syntax for `.gitlab-ci.yml` is a bit magic, the scripts and configuration are quite amenable to refactoring.
 Do it